AdobeDocs/experience-manager-65.ja-JP/help/forms/using/using-convertpdf-service.md

  // options object to pass to toPS API
  ToPSOptionsSpec toPSOptions = new ToPSOptionsSpec();

- // mandatory option to pass, sets PostScript langauge toPSOptions.setPsLevel(PSLevel.LEVEL_3);
+ // mandatory option to pass, sets PostScript language toPSOptions.setPsLevel(PSLevel.LEVEL_3);

  // invoke toPS method to convert inputPDF to PostScript